defactor-com/documentation/docs/back-end-api/erc20CollateralToken/restful.md

  ```

-The variable is not in the request body schema.
+The variable is not in the request body schema:

 ``` json
 {